-- Affordable to any budget.
-According to Seriously Simple Marketing, the minimal cost to reach 2,000 audience is three times cheaper compared with traditional advertising methods, so any company from a small family business to a huge enterprise can utilize online ads and get the most out of their financial resources.
+- Affordable for any budget.
+According to Seriously Simple Marketing, the minimum cost to reach an audience of 2,000 is three times cheaper than traditional advertising methods, so any company from a small family business to a huge enterprise can utilize online ads and get the most out of their financial resources.

 - Drives traffic to a website.
-The more visitors you get on the site, the more potential customers you have, which results in more sales.
-Internet advertising aims to attract users’ attention and address them to your website.
-The offers displayed in the digital ads should arouse curiosity and give people a good reason for clicking through.
+The more visitors you get to the site, the more potential customers you have, which will result in increased sales.
+Internet advertising aims to attract users’ attention and send them to your website.
+The offers displayed in the digital ads should arouse curiosity and give people a good reason for clicking through your site.

 - Allows targeting.
-Unlike traditional marketing media that advertise to everyone without filtering, internet advertising tailors the message to a specifically targeted audience — people who are most likely to convert into customers.
-For instance, a travel equipment company may use social media ads for advertising to the users keen on travels, encouraging likes and shares.
+Unlike traditional marketing media that advertises to everyone without filtering, internet advertising tailors the message to a specifically targeted audience — people who are most likely to convert into customers.
+For instance, a travel equipment company may use social media ads for advertising to users who are keen on travel, encouraging likes and shares.

 - Enables retargeting.
-It is a way to say “hey, looks like a couple of days ago you checked this toaster.
+Internet advertisements are a way to say “hey, looks like a couple of days ago you checked out this toaster.
 I’ve got a marvelous one for you here!”
 If many prospects visit your household appliances online store without buying anything, remind them about your brand with banner ads displayed on websites they browse.

-- Enables to create various touch points with the audience.
+- It allows you to create various touchpoints with your audience.
 Internet advertising helps you to appear in the right place, at the right time to communicate with your audience.
 If you own a small bakery, use socials like Instagram and Pinterest to demonstrate the products.
 To share news and build long-lasting relationships with your audience, reinforce them with email marketing.
-By mixing different types of digital advertising wisely, you can show that your company is always present and ready to be at service.
+By mixing different types of digital advertising wisely, you can show that your company is always present and ready to be of service.

 - It is measurable.
 Unlike offline marketing, where the cost and effectiveness are somewhat approximate, you can precisely track the return on your efforts and internet marketing efficiency with web analytics platforms like Google Analytics.

-Internet offers vast opportunities to connect with potential customers, so let’s review some of the most influential internet advertising types on the market.
+The Internet offers vast opportunities to connect with potential customers, so let’s review some of the most influential types of internet advertising on the market.

 Google AdWords displays the paid results based on the ad rank auction.
 Companies name their price for a particular keyword, while Google analyzes the quality and relevancy of the content.
 Here is the formula of the ad rank:

-Ad rank = cost-per-click bid x quality score.
+Ad rank = cost-per-click bid × quality score.

 Below are the search engine ads for the query “Chelsea fan shop.”
 For the more popular keywords, there might be up to four ads in the top section.
-But you already know it, if you’ve ever searched in Google before.
+But you already know this, if you’ve ever searched on Google.

-It is a marketing approach based on communication via email.
-This type of internet advertising is one of the oldest players on the field and the most adaptive one for sure since email marketers always search for innovations such as recently launched interactive amp emails, for instance.
+This is a marketing approach based on communication via email.
+This type of internet advertising is one of the oldest players on the field and the most adaptive one.
+Since email marketers are always searching for innovations such as recently launched interactive amp emails.

-Email marketing is the least obtrusive platform for advertising because subscribers willingly opt in to receive email newsletters and promotions, able to opt-out anytime.
-The main idea of email marketing is to drive warm marketing leads to the website, mixing promotions with valuable non-selling content.
+Email marketing is the least obtrusive platform for advertising because subscribers willingly opt-in to receive email newsletters and promotions, plus, they are able to opt-out anytime.
+The main idea of email marketing is to drive warm marketing leads to the website, mixing promotions with valuable non-sales content.

-It stands for advertising in the socials like Facebook, Instagram, Twitter, Pinterest for B2C, and LinkedIn for B2B.
+This means advertising on socials like Facebook, Instagram, Twitter, Pinterest for B2C, and LinkedIn for B2B.
 Companies tailor their news and promotions to the target audience via social media in two ways:

-- Organic.
+- Organically.
 If you produce kitchenware, you can post valuable content like hacks, exciting ways of using your products, or some recipes to encourage shares and build an attractive brand image.

 - Paid.
 In this case, you can use social media functionality for business by showing promotional posts targeted to your audience based on age, gender, favorite activities, and other things they have in common.

-40% of Americans avoid banner ads, wallpapers, pop-ups, flash, and video ads with ad blocking software due to the unsolicited nature of display advertising.
+40% of Americans avoid banner ads, wallpapers, pop-ups, flash, and video ads with ad-blocking software due to the unsolicited nature of display advertising.
 Furthermore, many non-blockers unconsciously ignore the information in the ads because of a psychological phenomenon called “banner blindness.”
-Since the mid-1990s, display advertising has gained a doubtful reputation for being annoying media.
-Unless it is highly relevant to the user, they are largely ignored or worse, totally invisible via ad-blockers.
+Since the mid-1990s, display advertising has gained a negative reputation for being annoying media.
+Unless ads are highly relevant to the user, they are largely ignored or worse, totally invisible via ad-blockers.

-The ads below are targeted by geographical principle and may be interesting for the locals.
+The ads below are targeted by geographical location and may be interesting for the locals.
 The website below is from a newspaper based in California.

-In a way, it is a non-irritative alternative to the display ads.
-Companies pay to popular resources like BuzzFeed, Bored Panda, and the New York Times for placing promotion materials in their publications.
-As long as it happens in an entertaining and casual manner, the readers don’t realize they’ve actually been advertised — that’s why this phenomenon is called “native.”
+In a way, this is a non-irritative alternative to the display ads.
+Companies pay popular sites like BuzzFeed, Bored Panda, and the New York Times for placing promotion materials in their publications.
+As long as it happens in an entertaining and casual manner, the readers don’t realize they’ve actually been advertised to — that’s why this phenomenon is called “native.”

 It’s like putting a replica of the stone in the Japanese stone garden: no one knows it’s plastic because it looks natural.
 The example below is nominal, since any of these articles may contain plastic stones.

-It is a fast-growing type of internet marketing.
 As the name suggests, these ads are in a video format and placed on services like YouTube, Vimeo, DailyMotion, and Vine.
-It is an expensive advertising type but also an effective one since best videos may go viral.
-Video advertising campaign called “Save The Ocean” encourages people to join the company that aims to reduce water pollution.
+This is an expensive type of advertising but also an effective one, since high-quality videos may go viral.
+A video advertising campaign called “Save The Ocean” encourages people to join the company that aims to reduce water pollution.

-This technology allows grabbing users’ attention whenever they are online.
-Such messages appear in the screen corner, and a click on it redirects the user to a particular webpage.
-For example, a coffee shop can send you a morning notification about the 20% off discount for making an order until 10 am.
-Users allow push notifications to stay in touch with the brand and be the first to know the news and updates.
+This technology allows you to grab users’ attention whenever they are online.
+These messages appear in the corner of your screen, and a click on it redirects a user to a particular webpage.
+For example, a coffee shop can send you a morning notification about the 20% discount for making an order before 10 am.
+Users subscribe for push notifications to stay in touch with the brand and be the first to know the news and updates.

 If you own a news resource, you can also take advantage of web push monetization.
 It means that your subscribers will receive relevant materials from other companies from you in the form of web push notifications together with your promotions.

-Such advertising appears on smartphones and tablets.
-Companies can advertise with SMS after the user opts in or with display ads in the browser optimized for the mobile devices.
+This type of advertising appears on smartphones and tablets.
+Companies can advertise with SMS after the user opts-in or with display ads in the browser optimized for mobile devices.
 If you run a shoe shop, mobile ads are especially good for advertising to the local audiences with the time-sensitive offers.
 You can create SMS campaigns in no time with SendPulse, and their open rate is extremely high: up to 98%.

 How much does internet advertising cost?

 - Search engine ads.
 The average cost per click across all industries is $2.32.
-It depends on the keyword volume — how many times a month people search for a specific word or phrase; the level of competition, meaning how many companies use this keyword; and how big is the bid for the ad rank based auction.
+This price depends on the keyword volume — how many times a month people search for a specific word or phrase; the level of competition, meaning how many companies use this keyword; and how high the bid for the ad rank based auction.

 - Display ads.
-The ad’s size and its placement on the webpage form the pricing together with displaying period and the average amount of visitors.
+The ad’s size and its placement on the webpage form the pricing together with the display period and the average amount of visitors.
 You shouldn’t necessarily choose Google Ads — you can use other services like Microsoft Advertising, Quora, AdRoll, etc., or contact website owners directly.

 - Native ads.
 The main reason to utilize native advertising is the large amount of traffic that the company placing ads drives to its website.
-It is the most expensive type of online advertising because it demands high-quality content from the advertiser, hence professional copywriting and storytelling, editing, and design.
-It is highly efficient, though, due to that easy-to-digest nature of native ads.
+It is the most expensive type of online advertising because it demands high-quality content from the advertiser, hence professional copywriting, storytelling, editing and design.
+It is highly efficient, though, due to the easy-to-digest nature of native ads.

 - Video advertising.
-The companies pay YouTube on a pay-per-view basis.
+Companies pay YouTube on a pay-per-view basis.
 Typically, video ads cost between $0.10 and $0.30 per view.
-Meaning that you will pay $1000 for 10,000 people watching your ad.
+Meaning that you will pay $1,000 for 10,000 people to watch your ad.
 Another meaningful factor is video production.
 The cost here depends on how many people work on the video and how much they charge.

 - Web push ads.
 You can utilize this feature for sending rapid promotions and updates for free in SendPulse.